Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques: The state of the art

 Additional examples of fault resilience analysis of \acp{CNN} accelerated onto \ac{FPGA} devices are presented in~\cite{WW+2021} and~\cite{XZ+2021}.
 In the former the authors explore alternative quantized designs and compare them against a classical \ac{TMR}, to evaluate costs and benefits.
 In the latter the authors consider permanent stuck-at faults and explore their effects, investigating four typical \acp{CNN}, including Yolo.
 The analysis shows that hardware faults can cause both system exceptions, such as system stall and abnormal runtime, and prediction accuracy loss.
 A custom evaluation metric based on accuracy loss is exploited, also taking into account system exception probability; the nominal and \ac{TMR}-protected versions are analyzed and compared against.

-Another analysis for \acp{CNN} accelerated onto \ac{FPGA} devices is presented in \cite{GY+2022}, where the focus is on investigating the impact of various pruning techniques on the resilience of the network.
-Several interesting considerations are drawn: \begin{inparaenum}[i)] \item removing filters that marginally contribute to the final classification increases the resilience of the \ac{CNN} w.r.t. fault in the configuration memory; \item networks with higher pruning rates are more robust to errors affecting the weights; and \item only a small percentage of weights (about 30\%) can (when corrupted) actually modify the behavior of the network and the percentage is even smaller if we consider the ability of causing an accuracy loss (about 14\%).\end{inparaenum}
+Another analysis for \acp{CNN} accelerated onto \ac{FPGA} devices is presented in \nuovo{\cite{GG+2023}}, where the focus is on investigating the impact of various pruning techniques on the resilience of the network.
+Several interesting considerations are drawn: \begin{inparaenum}[i)] \item removing filters that marginally contribute to the final classification increases the resilience of the \ac{CNN} w.r.t. fault in the configuration memory; \item networks with higher pruning rates are more robust to errors affecting the weights; and \item only a small percentage of weights (about 30\%) can (when corrupted) actually modify the behavior of the network and the percentage is even smaller if we consider the ability of causing an accuracy loss (about 14\%). \end{inparaenum} \nuovo{The work in \cite{TI+2023} extends previous analyses by considering also BRAM to better focus on the various elements' susceptibility, to later apply a selective \ac{TMR}-based selective hardening strategy.}

 A broad contribution to this class of solutions comes from Rech's team, analyzing the resilience to \acp{SEU} when executing \ac{DL} applications on \acp{GPU}.
 In particular, in~\cite{FdS+2019}, radiation tests are used to cause realistic \acp{SEU} in the target device; then, they complement the first set of experiments with microarchitectural-level fault injection by means of the SASSIFI tool, to collect a more extensive set of results.
 In the experiments, various versions of the same \ac{CNN} applications are analyzed, including the nominal versions and robust versions hardened by means of \acp{ECC} and \ac{ABFT} strategies applied to the convolutional layer.
 In a subsequent work~\cite{RM+2022}, the same research team evaluates with a similar approach the resilience of Google's \ac{TPU} by means of radiation testing.
 The most interesting aspect of this work is the definition of a set of error models in terms of the spatial patterns of the erroneous values in the output tensor of the convolution operator.